neverstopbuilding/blog/src/_posts/2013-02-05-simple-method-for-checking-for-order-with-behat.md

 layout: post
 title: "Simple Method for Checking for Order with Behat"
 date: 2013-02-05 10:06
-comments: true
+category: test driven development
-categories: [behat, behavior driven development]
+tags:  [behat, behavior driven development, bdd, tdd, context function]
 ---
 Today I'd like to share with you a little context function I wrote that is helpful for checking for the order of specific elements in your automated UI tests.
 Let's start with the business requirement: